peteroupc/peteroupc.github.io/bernsupp.md

     - bitstrings of length _k_ + 2\*_r_ with exactly _i_ ones among the first _k_ bits and exactly _r_ ones among the remaining bits, and
     - the integers in [0, choose(_k_, _i_)\*choose(2\*_r_, _r_)).

-In this algorithm, an unbiased random bit is generated as follows.
+In this algorithm, a fair coin flip is generated as follows.
 Let _m_ be an even integer that is 32 or greater (in general, the greater _m_ is, the more efficient the overall algorithm is in terms of coin flips).

 1. Use extractor 1 to extract outputs from floor(_n_/_m_)*_m_ inputs, where _n_ is the number of input bits available to that extractor.
 Do the same for the remaining extractors.
 2. If extractor 2 has at least one unused output bit, take an output and stop.
 Otherwise, repeat this step for the remaining extractors.